ankitbalodaworks/solar-connect/replit.md

 **Database Schema**:
 - `users`: Admin user authentication (username, password)
 - `customers`: Customer profiles with electricity consumption data, Hindi names, and village information for Rajasthan context
-- `leads`: Solar installation leads with survey scheduling for PM Surya Ghar installations
+- `leads`: Solar installation leads with survey scheduling for PM Surya Ghar installations. **customerId is optional** to support WhatsApp-generated leads where only phone number is initially known
-- `serviceRequests`: Service/maintenance requests with issueType (Installation/Service-Repair/Other), urgency (Low/Medium/High), assignedTo, customerVillage, and status tracking
+- `serviceRequests`: Service/maintenance requests with issueType (Installation/Service-Repair/Other), urgency (Low/Medium/High), assignedTo, customerVillage, and status tracking. **customerId is optional** to support WhatsApp-generated requests where only phone number is initially known
 - `campaigns`: WhatsApp campaign management with targeting thresholds for customer segmentation
-- `messageTemplates`: WhatsApp interactive message templates with support for buttons, lists, and bilingual content (Hindi/English)
+- `messageTemplates`: WhatsApp interactive message templates with support for buttons, lists, and bilingual content (Hindi/English).
+Contains all 16 templates for campaign_lead and service_request flows in both English and Hindi
 - `conversationStates`: Tracks active WhatsApp conversations and their position in automated flows (campaign lead generation or service requests)
 - `whatsappLogs`: Complete audit trail of all WhatsApp messages sent/received with status tracking